JavierMarrero/MuOS/README.md

 ## Credits

 The following list contains all the contributors to the project.
 Feel free to add yourself to the list of contributors if you did some cool change, but please, keep the list alphabetically sorted so it gets easy to look for names.
-The following block describes what does all the letters means:
+The following block describes what all the letters mean:

 > **C**: country
 > **E**: e-mail